aollagnier/hatespeechdata/README.md

 * Medium: text (csv)
 * Reference: Anaïs Ollagnier, Elena Cabrio, Serena Villata, Catherine Blaya.
 CyberAgressionAdo-v1: a Dataset of Annotated Online Aggressions in French Collected through a Role-playing Game.
 Language Resources and Evaluation Conference, Jun 2022, Marseille, France. ⟨hal-03765860⟩

+* #### CyberAgressionAdo-v2
+* Link to publication: ([url](https://hal.science/hal-04514689)) - link to the documentation and/or a data statement about the data
+* Link to data: ([url](https://github.com/aollagnier/CyberAgressionAdo-V2.public)) - direct download is preferred, e.g. a link straight to a .zip file
+* Task description:  The CyberAgressionAdo-V2 dataset is an extended version of CyberAgressionAdo-V1, annotated using an updated tagset.
+The modifications to this tagset were made to enhance its usability in multi-party settings and to ensure comprehensive coverage of the communication goals associated with the various roles individuals assume in a bullying scenario.
+The revised tagset consists of six layers, two of which focus on pragmatic considerations, encompassing both intentions and context.
+These layers are designed to capture the authors' intentions and to establish the context in which messages are used as responses.
+* Details of task: This dataset allows to perform several online hate-related subtasks, including hate speech detection, bullying participant role detection, verbal abuse detection, and more.
+It also enables the evaluation of system capabilities in handling conversational data, as well as their ability to model information that addresses pragmatics-related considerations.
+* Size of dataset: 19 conversations
+* Language: French
+* Level of annotation: exchanged messages
+* Platform: collected from role playing games mimicking cyberagression situations occuring on private instant messaging platforms.
+* Medium: text (csv)
+* Reference: Anaïs Ollagnier.
+CyberAgressionAdo-v2: Leveraging Pragmatic-Level Information to Decipher Online Hate in French Multiparty Chats.
+The 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation, May 2024, Torino, Italy. ⟨hal-04514689⟩

 <a id="German-header"></a>
 ### German
 #### DeTox: A Comprehensive Dataset for German Offensive Language and Conversation Analysis